 - D. Responsible Employee: University employees are responsible employees, with the following exceptions: - 1.
 Confidential employees; and - 2.
 Student Employees, as that term is defined by this policy. - E. Retaliation: Retaliation means an adverse action taken against a Student, Employee or Campus Community Member because the individual engaged in a protected activity.
 Adverse action means any action that is reasonably likely to deter a person from engaging in a protected activity.
 Adverse action does not include petty slights or trivial annoyances.
 Protected activity means: (1) fulfilling the responsible employee obligations described in this policy; (2) filing a good faith Prohibited Discrimination (including harassment and sexual harassment) complaint with the university or with an outside agency; (3) participating as a witness, advisor, etc. in the university's resolution process or an outside agency's resolution process; or (4) participating in the university's reasonable accommodation processes. - F. Student Employee: Student Employee means an enrolled student employed by the university whose employment is contingent on their student status.
-For purposes of this policy, the term Student Employee does not include Residential Advisors and graduate students with GTF appointments. - G. Confidential Employee: The following employees are confidential employees, meaning that in most instances, they will not share information disclosed to them with the university at large: - 1.
-Health care professionals working at the University Counseling and Testing Center (available to students); - 2.
+For purposes of this policy, the term Student Employee does not include Residential Advisors, graduate students with GTF appointments or other student employees who supervise two or more employees.
+Although student employees are not required by university policy to report, a student employee's supervisor may set expectations for a position that include reporting obligations.
+Further, student employees are encouraged to report as outlined below. - G. Confidential Employee: The following employees are confidential employees, meaning that in most instances, they will not share information disclosed to them with the university at large: - 1.
+Health care professionals working at the University Counseling and Testing Center employees (available to students); - 2.
 Health care professionals working at the University Health Center (available to students); - 3.
 Office of Crisis Intervention and Sexual Violence Support Services employees (available to students); and - 4.
-The university's Ombudsperson (available to students and employees). - H. Credible Evidence: Credible Evidence is evidence of the kind that prudent people would rely on in making personal or business decisions, which is not obtained: (1) during public awareness events (For example, "Take Back the Night," and "survivor speak outs"); or (2) as part of an Institutional Review Board-approved human subjects research protocol focused on Prohibited Discrimination. - I. Student: For purposes of this policy, the term Student has the meaning set forth in the Student Conduct Code. - J. Employee: A person in an employment relationship with the university. - K. Campus Community Member: Campus Community Member means a person attending or wanting to attend an event on university owned or leased property, an independent contractor or vendor, a volunteer, a person applying for admissions, a person applying for employment, or a campus visitor.
-The term Campus Community Member excludes Employees and Students.
+The university's Ombudsperson (available to students and employees). - H. Credible Evidence: Credible Evidence is evidence of the kind that prudent people would rely on in making personal or business decisions, which is not obtained: (1) during public awareness events (For example, "Take Back the Night," and "survivor speak outs"); or (2) as part of an Institutional Review Board-approved human subjects research protocol focused on Prohibited Discrimination.